-Fostering Bright Futures Fellowship (FBFF) program is a public-private partnership that addresses the overwhelming need for a comprehensive support structure to assist foster youths in making the transition from the Wake County Foster Care System to independent young adulthood.
+The Fostering Bright Futures (FBF) program is a student success program that addresses the overwhelming need for a comprehensive support structure to assist our community's foster youth in making the transition from foster care to independent young adulthood.

 The program seeks to identify and support young adults who have been served in the North Carolina foster care system and provide resources to eliminate barriers that would typically derail from them from meeting educational and life goals.

 FBF and the Wake Tech Foundation are committed to the success of our students by doing the following:

 Mentoring and supporting program participants in completing a diploma, certificate or degree at Wake Tech

 Increasing the number of former foster youth transferring to bachelor's degree programs

 Decreasing the number of high school dropouts among foster youth by providing a pathway to higher education